- Key Facts

-The Galen Institute, a free-market public-policy organization that focuses on health care issues, has identified five principles for health care reform to promote security and choice.
+The Galen Institute, a public-policy organization that focuses on healthcare issues, has identified five principles for health care reform to promote security and choice.

 - Affordability: Real reform should make it possible for people to select insurance that is less expensive than Obamacare coverage by picking the policy and benefits that work for them in a truly competitive market.
 Health insurance and health care will be more affordable if companies are competing to offer the best products at transparent prices.

 - Choice: Real reform would offer a choice of plans, including plans that allow people to keep their doctor and their hospital, and policies that they want, not plans overloaded with mandates and red tape designed to satisfy government bureaucrats.

 - Security: Real reform would enable people to get real insurance so that they get the medical care they need and not face soaring premiums if they or their family members get sick or hurt.
 Health reform should not disrupt current coverage for people who like their plans.

 - Portability: Health insurance should be accessible to everyone.
 People should be able to maintain coverage if they move, change jobs, or even lose their jobs.
 That means allowing them to get tax benefits to help in buying coverage no matter where they get your policy.